zacbrac/Variant-Based-Reports/README.md

 # Variant-Based-Sales-Report
 Runs a variant based product sales report given a start date, end date, and desired interval(e.g months, days, hours)

-Outputs in csv format, can be adjusted to just provide array of information
+Outputs in CSV format, can be adjusted to just provide array of information

 Example Setup:
 ```HTML